 Unless of course your data happens to be backed up on a drive that’s built like a tank.
 And that’s where the ioSafe Solo disaster proof external hard drive enters the picture.
-If you’re looking for a drive you can throw in your laptop bag the ioSafe Solo isn’t for you, but if you want a relatively affordable backup solution for your home or business that can withstand most of what mother nature can throw at it, you’ll want to check out my review of the Solo after the jump.
+Combining the virtues of physical safety of data, along with specialized hard drive recovery services, this is your foolproof data security method.
+Whereas it always helps to have professionals like SALVAGEDATA handles all your hard drive recovery problems, it also makes sense to ensure that you have a sturdy nature-proof data backup repository.
+If you’re looking for a drive you can throw in your laptop bag the ioSafe Solo isn’t for you, but if you want a relatively affordable backup solution for your home or business that can withstand most of what Mother Nature can throw at it, you’ll want to check out my review of the Solo after the jump.

 Unboxing the ioSafe Solo you’ll find the drive itself, a power cord with inline brick transformer and a USB cable, pretty much everything you’ll need to get going.
 But it’s at this point where the “built like a tank” aspect I mentioned earlier starts to become apparent.
 The ioSafe Solo weighs 15lbs and while that might not sound like much, take my word that it’s remarkably heavy.
 But I have to admit it’s hard to complain about the drive’s weight when it’s a result of the metal housing and heat & water insulation inside that help protect the hard drive from extreme disasters.